Compost Awareness

 What is Compost?

-Composting ensures that up to 30% of household waste doesn’t end up in landfills.
-It is also a great way to teach kids to be more environmentally conscious, and to get involved with chores.
-Most importantly, recycling food waste into compost helps you grow more food!
+Composting stops up to 30% of household waste from going to landfill.
+It’s also a great way to teach children about caring for the environment and getting involved at home.
+Best of all, turning food waste into compost helps you grow more fresh food.